Fossil Hunting on the Jurassic Coast The best place to see and hunt for fossils

 Fossils are eroded from the cliffs of the World Heritage Site and tumble onto the beaches where they can be found.
 But not every beach is safe, and not all fossils should be collected.

-It's very important that you also consult tide tables before collecting fossils; it is advisable that you hunt for fossils on a falling tide to make sure you get back to your start point before the tide comes in.
+Always follow the Fossil Hunting Code before setting out on your expedition.
+It's very important that you also consult tide tables before collecting fossils; only hunt for fossils when the tide is going out, to make sure you get back to your start point before the tide comes in and avoid you being cut off.

 Plan Your Visit